You might be able to get legal advice from Civil Legal Advice (CLA) if you qualify for legal aid and have problems with:

 - mortgage statements and a current valuation for any property you own

 This service is only for adults.
-If you’re under 18, ask CLA to call you back.
+Contact CLA if you’re under 18.

 You’ll only get guidance on whether or not CLA might be able to help - you won’t get a final decision until you speak to an adviser.

-You can’t get help from CLA if you’ve been charged with a crime - ask your solicitor or barrister if you are able to get criminal legal aid.
+CLA can’t help if you’ve been charged with a crime - ask your solicitor or barrister about criminal legal aid.